 - F. Receivables Receivables consist of pledges that are verifiable, measurable, and expected to be collected and available for expenditures.
+Receivables also include amounts due from the federal, state and local governments.
 Receivables are considered fully collectible; accordingly, no allowance for doubtful accounts has been recorded. - G. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources whose use is limited by external parties or statute, as well as endowment and other restricted investments. - H. Net Position The Foundation's net position is classified as follows:
+Resources that are not available for current operations and are reported as restricted include resources whose use is limited by external parties or statute, and endowment and other restricted investments. - H. Net Position The Foundation's net position is classified as follows: